-There will be a review of data collected from subrecipients regarding efforts toward non-discrimination of special populations.
+Review of data collected from subrecipients regarding efforts toward non-discrimination of special populations will continue.
 Office of Civil Rights reviews will show the percentages of students in special populations that are being served in CTE programs.
 A total of seven OCR secondary level reviews will be conducted annually with one postsecondary conducted every other year.
-This data will be shared with subrecipients to assist them in understanding their current reality with the goal of helping them improve outcomes of special populations in CTE programs.
+This data will be shared with subrecipients to assist them in understanding their current reality with the goal of helping them improve outcomes for special populations in CTE programs.